-Teaching is a mixture of online lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises (demonstrated in STATA) to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
+Teaching is a mixture of lectures with room for questions and discussions, participants doing critical appraisals of prognostic papers, and exercises (demonstrated in STATA) to illustrate practical implications of statistical methods with a focus on interpretation of the analyses.
 Model data will be provided for those who want to run the analyses from the examples.

-Readings of course materials, appraisal of papers and exercises are performed individually and discussed in online sessions.
+Readings of course materials, appraisal of papers and exercises are performed individually and discussed.

 Lecturers: Alice Kongsted (course leader).
 Professor in the Department of Sports Science and Clinical Biomechanics, SDU